 Oil and gas solicitors are involved in all aspects of the oil and gas sector, ranging from M&A transactions involving oil and gas assets, the financing and development of oil and/or gas projects, to high-profile disputes between key players in the oil and gas space.

-Working hours are normally from 9.00 am to around 7.30 pm, though it can be cyclical depending on whether a transaction is closing.
-This means there might be months in the year when it’s very quiet and a trainee can leave early; it also means there will be other months when the nights are late.
-Aside from this, the hours remain fairly predictable – though it’s busy, corporate projects is not usually an area where urgent deals come in on a Friday night and require a two-day turnaround.
+Working hours are normally from 9.00 am to around 7.30 pm, though it can vary depending on how many transactions are happening at the time and whether are transaction is close to signing or closing.
+This means there might be months in the year when it’s quieter and a trainee can leave early; it also means there will be other months when late nights and weekend work are required.

 Types of law practised

 - Banking and finance.